kilbergr/forks/README.md

 All that is required is to fork this repository and you will be added to the story upstream.

-You can view the story from your POV by enabling Github Pages in your fork:
+You are encouraged to also generate a version of the story from your point of view.
+Doing so only requires modifying some settings in your fork of this repository.

 * Go to Settings in your fork
 * Select "Pages" from the left nav.
 * Under "Build and deployment", select "Github Actions."
+* Now go to the Actions tab in your fork, and enable Actions.

 The story will automatically be built at `http://<your-username>.github.io/forks/`.